Sunday, November 17, 2024

 Africa Trip 2024 - Day 8, Parade of the Marsh Lion Pride

-[This is post #15 of what will be multiple posts about our 2024 trip to Africa.
-To go to the first post in the series CLICK HERE.]
+[This is post #15 of 21 posts about our 2024 trip to Africa.
+To go to the first post in the series CLICK HERE.
+At the end of the last post there is also a Directory with links of all 21 posts.]

 It was now Day 8, September 17, of our trip to Africa.
 We were up again dark and early because we had a long day ahead.
 Our ultimate goal was Lion's Paw Camp on the east (far) side of Ngorongoro Crater, over a 100 mile drive..
 There would also be a stop on the way at Olduvai Gorge, the so-called "Birthplace of Mankind" and the accompanying museum.
 Before that, however, we were going to pass through the marsh again and hopefully see the lion pride.